 Virgin Australia has also recently announced a new partnership with Japanese carrier All Nippon Airways (ANA).
-This allows travellers to earn frequent flyer points and codechare of select flights.
+This allows travellers to earn frequent flyer points and codeshare of select flights.

 Tokyo-Haneda is one of the city’s two international airports but closer to downtown Tokyo than Narita Airport.

-Qantas has also been allocated a slot for daily service from Tokyo-Haneda, however it is not yet clear how the airline will use this new slot.
-At the time of writing Qantas flies between Sydney and Haneda, but their Melbourne flights land at Narita airport, which is furhter from Tokyo’s city centre.
+Qantas has also been allocated a slot for daily service from Tokyo-Haneda, however, it is not yet clear how the airline will use this new slot.
+At the time of writing Qantas flies between Sydney and Haneda, but their Melbourne flights land at Narita airport, which is further from Tokyo’s city centre.

-Qantas has a partership with OneWorld partner JAL for codeshare flights and its frequent flyer programs.
+Qantas has a partnership with OneWorld partner JAL for codeshare flights and its frequent flyer programs.